sowmya1283/hangman_python/README.md

 ## **Software**

-The following software was used:
+The following software are used:

 - VS Code : To create code and pushing it to the github
 - Git (Gitpod and Github) : Used for version controlling.